© Christie Brewster

 Diana has been Principal Oboe of the Sydney Symphony Orchestra since 1997, a position she had previously held with the Symphony Orchestra of Lucerne from 1990 to 1997.
 She was born in Brisbane and completed her Bachelor of Arts in Music Performance at the Victorian College of the Arts in Melbourne, where she was awarded the M.E.N.S.A prize for top graduating student.
 During this time she also won the ‘Other Instruments’ section of the ABC Instrumental and Vocal Competition and was named ‘Most Outstanding Competitor Overall’ for 1985.
 Other awards and prizes include joint winner of the Young Concert Artists International Auditions in New York, first prize at Prague Spring Festival Competition, a MO award for Classical/Opera performer of the year and an Aria for her performance of the Ross Edwards’ Oboe Concerto.

 In addition to her work as Principal Oboe with the Sydney Symphony, Diana has most recently appeared in Martinu’s Oboe Concerto with Adeladie Symphony Orchestra, Mozart’s Oboe Concerto in C Major and Messiaen’s Concert à quatre with West Australian Symphony Orchestra and Simone Young, Mozart’s Oboe Concerto in F major with the Sydney Symphony Orchestra, Strauss’ Oboe Concerto with the Melbourne and Christchurch Symphony Orchestras, the Queensland Youth Orchestra in the world premiere of an oboe concerto by Australian composer/pianist Allan Zavod, the Australian Festival of Chamber Music, Townsville, and the Vaughan Willams Oboe Concerto with Sydney Symphony.
-In 2017, with the Sydney Symphony Orchestra under the baton of David Robertson, Diana premieres Nigel Westlake’s Oboe Concerto, written especially for her, and repeats this performance with the Australian Youth Orchestra in Melbourne.
-She will also perform with the St Lawrence String Quartet in Toronto, Vancouver and San Fransisco, and premiere another new oboe concerto, by Joe Chindamo, at the Queensland Music Festvial.
+In 2017, with the Sydney Symphony Orchestra under the baton of David Robertson, Diana premiered Nigel Westlake’s Oboe Concerto, “Spirit of the Wild”, written especially for her, and repeated this performance with the Australian Youth Orchestra in Melbourne.
+She also performed with the St Lawrence String Quartet in Toronto, Vancouver and San Fransisco, and premiered another new oboe concerto, by Joe Chindamo, at the Queensland Music Festvial.
+In 2018 her engagements include guest appearances with Spirit Ensemble,a newly formed sextet of Sydney Symphony Orchestra musicians, at the Ukaria Cultural Centre in Adelaide, and with Northern Rivers Symphony Orchestra.

 Diana’s performances are featured on nine recordings to date: Concertos by Haydn, Mozart, Martinu and Zimmerman with the Symphony Orchestra of Lucerne (released in Europe on Pan Classics); Romantic Oboe Concertos with the Queensland Symphony Orchestra under Werner Andreas Albert; Blues for DD (a recital programme of folk and jazz influenced works with pianist David Korevaar), Souvenirs, Ross Edwards’ Oboe Concerto with the Melbourne Symphony Orchestra and Arvo Volmer, Carl Vine’s Oboe Concerto with the Tasmanian Symphony Orchestra, Bach’s Concerto for violin and oboe with Richard Tognetti and the Australian Chamber Orchestra, Works for oboe and oboe d’amore by JS Bach with Ironwood and Linda Kent (all for ABC Classics); and Koehne’s Inflight Entertainment (Naxos 2005).